dshanske/indieweb-post-kinds/readme.md

 2. [Chris Aldrich](http://boffosocko.com) always receives a credit on my plugins due his regular feedback, input, and usage.

 ## Upgrade Notice ##

+### 3.1.0 ###

+Custom post kind registration, previously done by filter, is now done by registration.
+This will cause issues who had been using the filter.
+Due to a particular user who created many custom kinds, decided to create a better way to do this.

+Posting capability via custom REST API endpoint has been removed.

 ### 3.0.0 ###